KrystianBajun/hotels-flights-radar/README.md

 ## Confirmation

 - reservation confirmation in form of pdf document
-- each has unique bar code
+- each have unique bar code

 <center>